“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 Caroline: It’s overpowering, addictive, overwhelming.
 She can’t give up.
 She wants it.

 GM: More.
 More.
 Caroline digs her teeth deeper into the girl’s neck, ravenously sucking away.
-She is cold and empty and confused and hurting, and the blood inside this fucking meatsack can make her warm, can make her live, can sustain her for another night.
+She is cold and empty and confused and hurting.
+The blood inside this fucking meatsack can make her warm.
+Can make her live.
+Can sustain her for another night.

 Caroline: Warm, comfortable… alive?
 She always felt alive.
 What’s going on?
 Does it matter?
 Drink…